Another Day in the Life of a Programmer Gal | To curiosity…

 Yay!

-The fix is in there.
+The fix for this bug is here.
+Microsoft published Cumulative Update 6 for SQL Server 2005 SP3.
 Please see previous post for the original bug description.
-We had problems when not using partition groups on our merge replication topology, whenever there were batch deletions caused by filtering those rows were deleted at the publisher during the next replication.
+We had problems when not using partition groups on our merge replication topology (see the TSQL Scripts below).
+When there were batch deletions caused by filtering at the Publisher, those rows were deleted at the publisher (published database) during the next replication (synchronization with subscribers)

 The faulty stored procedure was sp_MSdelsubrowsbatch

-The faulty line of code, believe it or not, a single line
+The faulty line of code, believe it or not, was a single line

 — change tombstone type for the non-original rows (the rows that got deleted via expansion).